jaymehta132/FTSE-TimeSeriesAnalysis/results/eda/README.md

 # Distribution summary — Log Returns & Returns

 ## Overview
 This document summarizes how the dataset is distributed using basic descriptive statistics for both log returns and simple returns.
-Replace or extend the commentary below with plots, tests, and findings specific to your analysis.
+It also contains results of various tests conducted on the data.

 ## Key statistics
 - Log returns